 Does Royal Caribbean pay dividends?

 No, Royal Caribbean does not pay dividends.
 Royal Caribbean used to pay dividends, however they were suspended due to the unprecedented circumstances related to Covid-19.
 I do not expect RCL to pay dividends for the foreseeable future as their debt load is simply too high.
-It may take them another several years before they can start paying out a dividend without jeopardizing their balance sheet.
+It may take them another couple of years before they can start paying out a dividend without jeopardizing their balance sheet.

 In order to buy RCL shares, you will need to have a brokerage account that allows you to buy shares.
 Many brokerages allow you to open an account easily, but there may be a minimum amount of deposit required first.